Why Functional Medicine Clinics Lose Ideal Patients on Google

 It ranks based on search intent alignment.

 When your content attracts symptom-researchers instead of treatment-seekers, your schedule fills with unqualified consultations while ideal patients choose competitors.
+Many clinics fail because they ignore seo for functional medicine doctors and assume visibility alone will bring the right patient mix.

 The Real Problem: You Rank for Curiosity, Not Commitment